 A common difficulty for new users is determining where to put the input files for their case.
 In SMOKE v2.0 and later, we have reduced the number of places in which you need to keep your raw input files.
-Section 8.1.4, "Input files for SMOKE nctox case" [371] lists the all of the input directories for the files used in the example "nctox" case.
-In that section, we also define the path names relative to the SMK\HOME directory, which is the directory in which you install SMOKE (and is different for every installation).
-In Chapter 3, SMOKE Directories and Example Data [113], we provide diagrams of the SMOKE directory structures, which help in visualizing the tree of directories that SMOKE uses.
-Additionally, Section 4.5, "How to use SMOKE" [149] contains instructions for getting set up for new runs, including the files that need to be created and where they should go.
+In Chapter 3, SMOKE Directory Structure [99], we provide diagrams of the SMOKE directory structures, which help in visualizing the tree of directories that SMOKE uses.
+Additionally, Section 4.4, "How to use SMOKE" [127] contains instructions for getting set up for new runs, including the files that need to be created and where they should go.

-In summary, SMOKE input files must go into a handful of directories (see Section 8.1.4, "Input files for SMOKE nctox case" [371]).
+In summary, SMOKE input files must go into a handful of directories.
 Multiple directories are needed because in some cases (such as speciation profiles and meteorology data), the data are to be shared across multiple runs.
 In other cases (such as inventory data), the data are specific to a case and should be stored independently to prevent corrupting other modeling runs.
-To change the directories used for input (or any other) files in SMOKE, you must modify the Assigns file as described in Section 3.3, "How to change the default directory structure" [132].
+To change the directories used for input (or any other) files in SMOKE, you must modify the Assigns file as described in Section 3.3, "How to change the default directory structure" [117].